 The aging process is more of a marathon as opposed to a sprint.
 They may not have fully thought through what they really want.
 They deserve the time to organize their thoughts and feelings.

 2. Recognize What's Important to Them

 A close family friend “downsized” to a senior community several years ago.
 It was time and the kids insisted it was “better”.
 I’m sure it was, except he needed to give away his two beloved canine friends.
-That’s not him in the photo; however, it represents the need to understand these are not always easy decisions.
+It was not easy for him.

 Never pressure your parents into doing something they don’t want.
 Offer suggestions and options.
 Listen to their responses and encourage dialogue.
 The best thing to do is keep the conversation open and remain supportive and caring.

 3. Realistic Review of Options